Info: Countertop Water Purifier Urn (Without a Ceramic Candle Filter)

 With nominal ratings ranging between 0.5 to 0.8 microns, they provide very fine filtration.
 In addition to filtering out sediments, they can be recommended even for somewhat microbiologically unsafe water, to filter out 99.99% of at least five major categories of bacteria (including E.coli) and live Cryptosporidium and Giardia cysts.

-This particular filter is apt to be able to process up to 1,000 gallons before its flow rate is so restricted you'll want to replace them -- especially if you occasionally clean the buildup on their exterior off, under tap water.
+Those typically have a flowrate of about one liter per hour under gravity, so it does take a little while after filling the reservoir at the top of the porcelain urn before it flows down to the bottom half to be ready to drink or cook with.
+These filters are apt to be able to process up to 1,000 gallons before its flow rate is so restricted you'll want to replace them -- especially if you occasionally clean the buildup on their exterior off, under tap water.*

 *(If the incoming water contains sediment or particles, the flow will get gradually reduced.
 To clean it, DO NOT use any soap or detergent.
 First clean your hands, then remove it from the reservoir chamber (ensuring that you keep the bottom tip clean), and with a soft bristle toothbrush or fabric scouring pad, lightly scrub the exterior of the filter element (brushing upwards, away from the candle mount), while under running water (or in a bowl).
 Then place it in a container of clean water and boil it for 20 minutes.
 Let it cool before returning it to the unit.)